-The Investment Tax Code, created by Decree-Law n.
-249/2009, approved on September 23rd, implemented a Personal Income tax system for the non-habitual resident, with the purpose of attracting to Portugal non-resident professionals qualified for activities with high added value intellectual or industrial propriety or know-how, as well as beneficiaries of pension schemes granted abroad.
+The Investment Tax Code, approved by Decree-Law n.
+249/2009, of September 23rd, created a special tax regime for the non-habitual resident, with regard to the Personal Income Tax (“IRS”), in order to attract to Portugal qualified professionals in high value-added activities, as well as beneficiaries of pensions obtained abroad.

-The NHR regime establishes, under certain conditions, IRS exemptions on foreign source income, as well as a limited 20% taxation of income from employment and independent personal services, in both cases if deriving from listed high value-added activities, according to a list published by the Portuguese Government.
+The NHR regime establishes, under certain conditions, IRS exemptions on some types of foreign sourced income, as well as a limited 20% taxation of income in relation to employment and self-employment income, in both cases, if derived from high value-added activities, according to a list published by the Portuguese Government.

 Who may apply for the NHR regime?